kakasuarez/reddio/README.md

 Reddit video maker written in python.
 A simple project which generates videos with audio and images of hot posts on reddit.

-**It would be excellent if a better and more efficient way to take screenshots would be used.**

 # Set up